-Use the USERID parameter to specify the type of authentication for an Oracle GoldenGate process to use when logging into a database, and to specify password encryption information.
-This parameter can be used instead of USERIDALIAS when an Oracle GoldenGate credential store is not being used.00
+Use the USERID parameter to specify the database user for an Oracle GoldenGate process used to log in to a database when using database level authentication, and to specify the password and password encryption information.
+This parameter can be used instead of USERIDALIAS when an Oracle GoldenGate credential store is not being used.

-Always use USERID or USERIDALIAS for a primary Extract and for Replicat.
-Always use USERID or USERIDALIAS for Replicat.
+Always use USERID or USERIDALIAS for a primary Extract and for Replicat when using database-level authentication for connectivity.
 Use USERID or USERIDALIAS for Manager only if using parameters that require Manager to log into the source or target database.